 Cold is your friend

 Cooling the breasts whether by using crushed ice or frozen vegetables in a damp cloth against the engorged areas or placing a chilled cabbage leaf in the bra causes blood vessels to constrict (get smaller).
 This reduces blood flow to the area, and reduces swelling which helps with lymphatic drainage of tissue fluid in the breast.
-Applying cold therapy has not been shown to cause any problems for let down or milk transfer and it helps with pain (Walker, 2000, 2013).
+Applying cold therapy has not been shown to cause any problems for let down or milk transfer and it helps with pain 6 7.

 Heat application in the form of hot compresses, hot showers, or hot soaks is poorly researched and has usually been more of a comfort measure to activate the milk ejection reflex, rather than a treatment for oedema.
 Some mothers complain that heat exacerbates the engorgement, causes throbbing and an increased feeling of fullness.

 Engorgement causes inflammation so suitable anti-inflammatory medication can help with pain and symptoms.
-Many brands are compatible with breastfeeding.
-The Academy of Breastfeeding Medicine Protocol #20 Engorgement reports on the success of an anti-inflammatory enzyme drug serrapeptase 4 and other enzyme therapy.
+Several pain killers are compatible with breastfeeding.
+The Academy of Breastfeeding Medicine Protocol #20 Engorgement reports on the success of an anti-inflammatory enzyme drug serrapeptase 8 and other enzyme therapy.

 Try a different pump or check pumping equipment

 If you want to try a breast pump but cannot get milk flowing with your regular pump, consider whether your pump is working properly, whether the flanges are a good fit or whether you could afford a better model.
 See How to Increase Milk Supply When Pumping for more information on choosing a pump or where to hire a good hospital grade pump.
 Bear in mind that pumping a severely engorged breast on too high a setting, or pumping in the early days after birth—may be counterproductive for reasons mentioned above, at least until the milk is flowing again.